nidaparveen1234/Robotic-engineering-journey/README.md

 -Set up VS Code for Python development
 -Verified Python execution using terminal
 -Implemented and tested prime list and prime check programs locally

+## Day 4
+-Implemented sum of digits logic
+-Used loop-based digit extraction

+## Day 5
+-Practiced algorithm-to-code conversion
+-Strengthened loop and condition thinking

+## Day 6
+-Worked with lists of numbers
+-Applied prime-check logic to each element
+-Focused on algorithmic thinking over syntax